7 min read

 WLLW speaks with Helsinki-based Anna Tiula, delving into the heart of Nordic biophilic design, its intrinsic connection to local nature and its significant influence on wellbeing.

-3 min read
+4 min read

 Bringing nature into homes through biophilic design improves wellbeing and connects us to the natural world.

-The concept of ‘biophilia’, coined by German-born American psychoanalyst Erich Fromm in 1964 in his work ‘The Anatomy of Human Destructiveness’, where he defined it as “the passionate love of life and all that is alive”.
+The concept of ‘biophilia’ was originally coined by German-born American psychoanalyst Erich Fromm in 1964 in his work ‘The Anatomy of Human Destructiveness’, where he defined it as “the passionate love of life and all that is alive”.
 In 1984, American biologists E.O.
 Wilson and Stephen R. Kellert expanded on this notion in their landmark collection of essays titled ‘The Biophilia Hypothesis’, suggesting that humans possess an innate inclination to connect with nature and other living beings.

 Biophilic design aims to reconcile inhabitants of the built environment with the life-like processes present in nature.
 This stands in stark contrast to the trajectory of modern urban development, which often disrupts natural systems and distances occupants from the natural world.
 Biophilic design has been found to support cognitive function, physical health and psychological wellbeing.
-When biophilic design elements are applied, stress levels are reduced, patients heal faster, and creativity is enhanced.
-Within the home, biophilic design, such as the use of lighting patterns found in nature, can promote the regulation of circadian rhythms, while imitating the spatial composition of the natural world encouraging mindfulness and serenity.
+When biophilic design elements are applied, stress levels are reduced, patients heal faster and creativity is enhanced.
+Within the home, biophilic design, such as the use of lighting patterns found in nature, can promote the regulation of circadian rhythms, while imitating the spatial composition of the natural world encourages mindfulness and serenity.

 There are many theories intertwined with biophilic design that scientifically explain its impact.

 This suggests that humans are evolutionarily wired to explore environments to find opportunities – prospect – and to seek out shelter, protection and environments that offer safety – refuge.
 Incorporating this within the home involves creating spaces that balance openness and enclosure to meet the innate needs of occupants for both prospect and refuge.
 Where possible, design transitions between indoor and outdoor spaces to provide a sense of openness and connection to nature, while also ensuring the home contains cozy nooks to provide intimate refuge spaces.
-Various options could involve movable partitions, sliding doors or curtains and flexible furniture that can create smaller zones within larger rooms, allowing occupants to control the level of openness and enclosure in different areas of the home.
+Various options could involve movable partitions, sliding doors or curtains and furniture that can create smaller zones within larger rooms, allowing occupants to control the level of openness and enclosure in different areas of the home.

 Proposed by Gordon Orians and Judith Heerwagen, this hypothesis suggests that humans have an innate preference for certain types of environments due to evolutionary adaptations to ancestral landscapes.
 Spacious, open floor plans mimic the expansive feeling of the savannah landscape in the home, but even a lack of clutter and the creation of unobstructed sightlines will enhance feelings of freedom and visibility.
 Natural materials, textures and patterns that mimic the savannah palette can be incorporated through thoughtful design choices.
 In particular, wood, stone and earth-toned finishes evoke a sense of connection to nature.